 To join.
 People wishing to join the Club should complete an application form available for download here (rich-text-format, PDF, MS-WORD 1997-2003, MS-WORD 2007 onwards) and posting it together with a cheque (payable to the "Whitby Naturalists' Club") for the current year's subscription to the Club's Membership Secretary.
 The Membership Secretary's postal address is on the application form.
 Where membership fees are due, membership of the Club will only be confirmed on payment of the first year's subscription.

 Subscriptions.
 The current membership rate for Ordinary Members is £10 (or £5 for those aged below 21 on 1st January AND in full-time education).
-For those joining after 30th October, the subscription paid will cover their membership until the end of the following year.
+For those joining after 30th June, a reduced subscription of £5 will cover their membership until the end of that calendar year.
 For Honorary Members and Junior Members, membership is free.
 Payment is due on 1st January each year.
 Membership can be renewed by sending a cheque payable to the Whitby Naturalists' Club to the Membership Secretary (Rick Harwood, Intake, Aislaby, Whitby, YO21 1SX, UK) or in cash at meetings of the Club where the Membership Secretary or Treasurer is present.
 For those with on-line banking, it can also be paid digitally [bank: National Westminster Bank; sort code: 55-81-14; account number: 07511728] and, when making the payment, please identify the person(s) for whom membership is being renewed.

 Donations and charges.
 A small “donation” of £1 is requested from Members attending a lecture (visiting non-members are invited to contribute £2).
 From time to time, the Club also receives voluntary donations from Members and other well-wishers.
 These can greatly help us in maintaining and developing the Club's activities.
 Donations can be received by any Club Officer at any meeting, or you can contact the Chairman or Secretary using the Club's General Enquiries e-mail address.
 For workshops and for summer excursions which require coach transport there is a modest charge to cover the costs of vehicle and/or venue hire.